jcclose1/Basic_AWS_EC2/README.md

 ![](img/6_sec_group.png)

 ### 7. Launch instance
 Hit 'Launch'.
 Follow the prompt to create and download a key pair that will allow you to connect securely to your instance.
-Create a new folder named **aws_tutorial** and save the key_pair.pem file there.
-In the below image, the downloaded key pair file will be called tutorial.pem.
+Save the key pair to the **Basic_AWS_EC2** folder containing the cloned repo.
+In the below image, I've named the key pair 'tutorial,' so the downloaded key pair file will be called tutorial.pem.

 ![](img/7_key_pair.png)

 On the Launch Status page, click 'View Instances.'
 You will see a lot of info about the new instance including its DNS name and public IP address, both of which we will use to access the VM.

 ### 8. SSH to the instance
-Using your command-line tool, navigate to **aws_tutorial** where you stored key_pair.pem.
+Using your command-line tool, navigate to **Basic_AWS_EC2** where you stored key_pair.pem.
 Enter the following:

 `ssh -i <PATH_TO_PEM> ec2-user@ec2-xx-xxx-xx-xxx.us-west-2.compute.amazonaws.com`

 Because the current directory contains the key pair, `<PATH_TO_PEM>` is simply the key pair file name.
 Replace `ec2-xx-xxx-xx-xxx` with the Public DNS (IPv4) for your instance found on the Instances dashboard.

 ### 9. Install additional libraries on your EC2.
 Since we chose Amazon's Deep Learning AMI, we already have the libraries we need for this tutorial.
-However, if you chose a 'vanilla' AMI that is not specialized for any task, you can set up your environment easily using `pip install` to add packages.
+However, if you had chosen a 'vanilla' AMI that is not specialized for any task, you could set up your environment easily using `pip install` to add packages.

 # Part 2 - Configure Jupyter Server